python/devguide/compiler.rst

 on having correct information about what bytecode exists.

 First, you must choose a name and a unique identifier number.
-The official list of bytecode can be found in Include/opcode.h .
-If the opcode is to take an argument, it must be given a unique number greater than that assigned to ``HAVE_ARGUMENT`` (as found in Include/opcode.h).
+The official list of bytecode can be found in :file:`Include/opcode.h`.
+If the opcode is to take an argument, it must be given a unique number greater than that assigned to ``HAVE_ARGUMENT`` (as found in :file:`Include/opcode.h`).

-Once the name/number pair
-has been chosen and entered in Include/opcode.h, you must also enter it into Lib/opcode.py and Doc/library/dis.rst .
+Once the name/number pair has been chosen and entered in Include/opcode.h, you must also enter it into :file:`Lib/opcode.py` and :file:`Doc/library/dis.rst`.

 With a new bytecode you must also change what is called the magic number for .pyc files.
-The variable ``MAGIC`` in Python/import.c contains the number.
+The variable ``MAGIC`` in :file:`Python/import.c` contains the number.
-Changing this number will lead to all .pyc files with the old MAGIC to be recompiled by the interpreter on import.
+Changing this number will lead to all .pyc files with the old ``MAGIC`` to be recompiled by the interpreter on import.

 Finally, you need to introduce the use of the new bytecode.
-Altering Python/compile.c and Python/ceval.c will be the primary places to change.
+Altering :file:`Python/compile.c` and :file:`Python/ceval.c` will be the primary places to change.
 But you will also need to change the 'compiler' package.
-The key files to do that are Lib/compiler/pyassem.py and Lib/compiler/pycodegen.py .
+The key files to do that are :file:`Lib/compiler/pyassem.py` and :file:`Lib/compiler/pycodegen.py`.

 If you make a change here that can affect the output of bytecode that is already in existence and you do not change the magic number constantly, make